Carcharodontosaurus: Cranium and teeth

 14 teeth sockets are present in each maxilla.
 Parts of the braincase are known though much of their morphology is the same as Giganotosaurus.
 However, C. saharicus has a much more prominent nuchal crest, which overhangs the skull roof.
 The frontal bones are firmly fused, a characteristic evident in most theropods.
 The jugals are broad and triangle-shaped.
 The lower jaw articulation was placed farther back behind the occipital condyle (where the neck is attached to the skull) compared to other theropods.
 Two dentary (lower jaw bone) fragments which were assigned to C. saharicus by Ibrahim and colleagues in 2020 have deep and expanded alveoli (tooth sockets), traits found in other large theropods.
 If like Tyrannotitan and Giganotosaurus, the dentary would have 16 alveoli (tooth sockets).

 Estimations of the tooth count of Carcharodontosaurus vary, but a recent estimate of 30 dentary, 8 premaxillary, and 24 maxillary teeth for a total of 62 teeth was made.
 Carcharodontosaurus teeth are some of the largest of any dinosaur group, with the lectotype maxillary tooth being 6.5 cm tall, 1.5 cm thick, and 3.2 cm wide.
 However, they are extremely thin, with most being under or around a centimetre thick.
 Serrations are numerous on the anterior and posterior margins, with over 18 to 20 serrations per centimetre of edge in C. saharicus and up to 32 per centimetre in C. iguidensis.
-Its teeth are straight, laterally flattened, and spindle-shaped in cross-section.
-However, dentition towards the back of the mouth became more recurved than those in the maxilla.
+The teeth are straight and spindle-shaped in cross-section.
+However, dentition towards the back of the mouth became more recurved than those towards the front of the mouth.
 The posterior margin of these crowns are recurved and convex at its termination.
 Bowed enamel wrinkles are present on both dorsoventral sides of the crowns.
 These wrinkles curve towards the marginal serrations, composing a band-shape along the ends.
 Carcharodontosaurus and Giganotosaurus have some of the most exaggerated enamel wrinkles of any theropod, especially on parts of the teeth near the serrations.
-Carcharodontosaurus is unique amongst most theropods in that it has enamel wrinkles on teeth throughout the upper jaw, not just on the broadest teeth like in Giganotosaurus.
+One of Carcharodontosaurus diagnostic traits (characteristics used to differentiate one genus/species from another) is the presence of enamel wrinkles on teeth throughout the upper jaw, not just on the broadest teeth like in Giganotosaurus.